mtharrison/matt-harrison.com2/content/posts/github-actions.md

 The project I was building is a Go project.
 When built, it consists of 2 built binaries `check` and `in`.
 These are part of the standard interface for any Concourse resource.
 A resource should just be a Docker image where those 2 binaries exist in a specific directory.
 So unsurprisingly my project contains a `Dockerfile` to build said image.

 I'll be honest and admit that I only really "got" and starting appreciating CI and build automation when I started working at my current gig.
 Probably because before that I was either writing personal projects or pretty much working within a non-technical team where I was the only one regularly writing code and so it made sense to run tests, produce builds and run deployments from my own machine.
 I was lucky enough not to run into the sort of issues that CI and centralised build systems solve.

-I compare that to the aha moment I got when I first understood unit tests.
-Releasing code without unit tests is unthinkable to me now but (embarrassingly) I remember a point where they seemed like a frivolous and pointless luxury to me.

 After working on a largish team for several years now, I can't imagine not having all the automated goodness that comes along with a well configured CI system.
 I'm talking about: